 Switching your cat’s food requires care and patience.
 A sudden change can upset their stomach, so follow these steps for a smooth transition.

-• Consult Your Veterinarian First: This is the most important step.
+- Consult Your Veterinarian First: This is the most important step.
 Before you change anything, talk to your vet.
-They can confirm if a high fiber cat food is the right choice and rule out any other underlying health problems.
+They can confirm if their diet is the right choice and rule out any other underlying health problems.

-• Gradual Introduction of Fiber: Don’t switch the food overnight.
+- Gradual Introduction: Don’t switch the food overnight.
 Mix a small amount (about 25%) of the new food with their old food.
 Over 7-10 days, gradually increase the amount of the new food while decreasing the old food.

 Both wet and dry food can be part of a high fiber cat food plan, but one often has an edge.

-• Benefits of Wet Food: For issues like constipation, wet high fiber cat food is usually the better choice.
+- Benefits of Wet Food: For issues like constipation, wet fiber cat food is usually the better choice.
 Its high moisture content is incredible for keeping your cat hydrated and helping the fiber do its job of softening the stool.

-• Dry Food Considerations: While convenient, dry high fiber cat food lacks moisture.
-If you feed a dry diet, it is absolutely essential to ensure your cat is drinking enough water to prevent the high fiber from making constipation worse.
+- Dry Food Considerations: While convenient, dry high-fiber cat food lacks moisture.
+If you feed a dry diet, it is essential to ensure your cat is drinking enough water to prevent the high fiber from making constipation worse.

 Choosing a food can feel like a huge decision, but you can be confident by following a few guidelines.